 17. Psalm 149:2

 What does it mean to honor?
-One definition the dictionary give is honesty, fairness, or integrity in one's beliefs and actions: man of honor.
+One definition the dictionary give is honesty, fairness, or integrity in one's beliefs and actions: a man of honor.

 Eli was scolded because his sons had done wrong and Eli had the power to remove his sons from their office and he did not.